2011–12 Liverpool F.C. season: January

-Liverpool's first game of 2012 involved a daunting trip to league leaders Manchester City.
+Liverpool's first game of 2012 involved a daunting trip to league leaders Manchester City FC.
 This was also the first of three games against the league leaders scheduled for January.
 The hosts had not lost a single game at their home ground in the Premier League all season.
 Liverpool started brightly but were unfortunate to go a goal down thanks to a Sergio Agüero strike early in the first half.
 The Reds eventually lost the game 3–0 after some fine Manchester City finishing.
 Their second game of the year was an FA Cup third Round tie against Oldham Athletic at Anfield.
 Liverpool eased past the opposition by winning 5–1.
 Stewart Downing and Jonjo Shelvey were amongst the goalscorers for the Reds, netting their first ever competitive goals for the club.
 On 11 January 2012 saw Liverpool face Manchester City for the second time in an away League Cup semi-final; the first of two legs to be played this month.
 After a convincing defeat the previous week at the same ground, Liverpool produced a fantastic defensive display after captain Gerrard had put them in front in the 13th minute from the penalty spot.
 They ran out 1–0 victors and condemning Manchester City to their second defeat in their last two games, as well as their first home game without scoring a goal.

 On 14 January 2012, Liverpool drew 0–0 at home to Stoke City, followed one week later by a 3–1 away loss to Bolton, which manager Kenny Dalglish branded Liverpool's worst performance since his return.
 With this in mind, it created added pressure for the return leg of the League Cup semi-final against Manchester City.
 Liverpool had a number of chances to score, but excellent goalkeeping by Joe Hart kept them out and they fell behind twice.
 Their efforts eventually came to fruition, however, with the game ending as a 2–2 draw, with Liverpool winning 3–2 on aggregate and reaching Wembley for the first time since 1996 and the new Wembley for the first time.
-On 28 January 2012, Liverpool faced Manchester United in the FA Cup Fourth Round at home.
+On 28 January 2012, Liverpool faced Manchester United in the FA Cup Fourth round at home.
 Liverpool started the scoring with Daniel Agger early on in the first half.
 Park Ji-sung netted one to create the equalizer.
 Substitute Dirk Kuyt netted a final one, defeating Manchester United.
 Next, the Reds faced Wolverhampton Wanderers away.
-Andy Caroll, Craig Bellamy and Dirk Kuyt were on target, ending the match 3–0.
+Andy Carroll, Craig Bellamy and Dirk Kuyt were on target, ending the match 3–0.